spectrochempy/spectrochempy/docs/api/index.rst

 The NDDataset is the main object use by |scpy|.

-Like numpy ndarrays, NDDataset have the capability to be sliced, sorted and subject to matematical operations.
+Like numpy ndarrays, NDDataset have the capability to be sliced, sorted and subject to mathematical operations.

 But, in addition, NDDataset may have units, can be masked and each dimensions can have coordinates also with units.
-This make NDDataset aware of unit compatibility, *e.g.*, for binary operation such as addtions or subtraction or during the application of mathematical operations.
-In addition or in replacement of numerical data for coordinates, NDDatset can also have labeled coordinates where labels can be different kind of objects (strings, datetime, numpy nd.ndarray or othe NDDatasets, etc...).
+This make NDDataset aware of unit compatibility, *e.g.*, for binary operation such as additions or subtraction or during the application of mathematical operations.
+In addition or in replacement of numerical data for coordinates, NDDataset can also have labeled coordinates where labels can be different kind of objects (strings, datetime, numpy nd.ndarray or othe NDDatasets, etc...).